GSto/digital-garden/notes/legibility.md

 # Legibility

-Understanding of a complex, opaque system.
+#: Understanding of a complex, opaque system

 Increased legibility does not mean increased predictability or knowledge.